kitnil/awesome/README.md

 - [clickbaiter](https://github.com/cbrgm/clickbaiter) - Generates clickbait tech headlines.
 Don't ask why.
 - [xqtR](https://github.com/IgooorGP/xqtR) - 🛠️ xqtR (executoR) is a command line tool to execute sync or async jobs defined by yaml files on your machine.  🛠️
 - [uri](https://github.com/lucasepe/uri) - A commandline tool to resolve URI Templates expressions as specified in RFC 6570.
-- [OneDriveUploader](https://github.com/gaowanliang/OneDriveUploader) - A simple, platform-wide OneDrive upload tool separate from DownloadBot
+- [OneDriveUploader](https://github.com/gaowanliang/OneDriveUploader) - A lightweight, universal OneDrive upload tool for all platforms
 - [dataconnector](https://github.com/brentadamson/dataconnector) - Connect to any API, website or database in Google Sheets.
 - [opera-proxy](https://github.com/Snawoot/opera-proxy) - Standalone client for proxies of Opera VPN
 - [alternativeto](https://github.com/brentadamson/alternativeto) - A comprehensive list of alternatives to your favorite software